 Neck pain is a common and has a variety of causes, including:

 The muscles around the neck, shoulder blade, and rib cage are used for postural support of the body.
 Overuse like poor posture when sitting at a computer often triggers muscle strains.
 Minor things like sleeping with too big of a pillow, quickly looking over shoulder when hunched over a steering wheel or clenching the jaw can strain neck muscles.

 The bones of the neck and discs between them undergo wear and tear with age.
 This can cause degenerative joint disease (osteoarthritis) or degenerative disc disease (thinning of the discs) in your neck, resulting in increased stiffness and pain.

-Nerve compression: Nerve compression in the neck can occur due to herniated discs or bone spurs.
+Nerve compression in the neck can occur due to herniated discs or bone spurs.
 These structures compromise the space between bones where the nerves exit the spine.

 Motor vehicle accidents and falls often result in whiplash injuries which occur when the head is jerked backward and forward.
 This stretches connective tissues of the neck beyond their limits, causing instability and pain in the neck.

-Diseases: Diseases like rheumatoid arthritis, meningitis or cancer can also cause neck pain.
+Diseases like rheumatoid arthritis, meningitis or cancer can also cause neck pain.